 College, where I obtained my B.A. in Literae Humaniores, I read the

 Nine Lyric Poets of Greece in their original dialects."
-Does he mean
+Does Muck mean that

-reading fluently aloud in the ancient Greek dialects before an awestruck
+he read aloud fluently in the ancient Greek dialects before an awestruck

-audience, or reading slowly and awkwardly at his desk with a translation
+audience, or that he read slowly and awkwardly at his desk with a translation

 dictionary handy?
 Putting all the evidence together, are we to believe that MacKenzie writes better sonnets than